 I’m welcoming sewists of all levels.
 Confident sewists will enjoy making this quilt, but with the extra guidance included in the weekly emails, blog posts and Instagram posts, it’s great for beginners too.
 It’s also a wonderful way to connect with likeminded makers to create a really supportive community!
 We certainly discovered that during the last sew along for the Night Before Christmas Stocking.
 It was lovely!

 We’re sewing the 44″ (112cm) square Forest Family lap quilt featuring those nine friendly woodland critters!
 You might choose to showcase a whole fabric range in your version.
 I’ll be using Tilda Maple Farm for this quilt along.
 But you can change things up a bit, make a scrappy version, a colour themed version, or put your own spin on it.
 I can’t wait to see your creativity and the different way you approach this project!

 The Sew Along will run over eight weeks starting on Thursday the 1st October, 2020.
-Each Thursday a new email will outline the coming week’s focus.
+Each Thursday a new email and blog post will outline the coming week’s focus.
 I’ll also be sharing information, tips and videos on Instagram too.

 WEEK 1 – We’ll start by gathering supplies including the fabric and the pattern.
 We’ll talk about fabric inspiration and choosing colours and prints.
 We’ll also trace and cut out our appliqué heat bonding web (Heat’n’Bond).